WillBrubaker/awesome-surveys/README.txt

 = How can I edit a survey? =

-* Under the 'Your Survey Results' tab, certain parts of your survey are editable.
-For instance you can click on the survey name or survey questions/answers.
-This will display a pop-up dialog box where you can edit the text in these fields.
+* Through the WordPress post editor for post type "awesome-surveys"

 = How do I delete a survey? =

-* Each existing survey under the 'Your Survey Results' tab has a 'delete' button.
-Simply press this button, confirm your desired action and the survey will be nuked from the planet!
+* Surveys are custom post types and deleting is done the same way you delete a post of page

 = How do I create a survey? =

-* This can be done by using the powerful survey form builder located in the plugin configuration screen.
+* This can be done by using the powerful survey form builder in the post editor for post type awesome survey

 = How do I publish a survey? =

-* Surveys can be published in your blog posts or pages using a simple shortcode.
-After you have built a survey, its details are available in the plugin configuration screen under the 'Your Surveys' tab.
-The shortcode for each of your surveys is displayed there.
+* Navigate to WTWM Plugins -> New Survey and build your survey.
+Once done, press the publish button.
+You can also embed your surveys via a simple shortcode that is displayed in the survey builder

 = Is there a howto video? =

-* Yes!
+* There was one for an earlier version - this is not current, but the functionality is similar.

 [youtube https://www.youtube.com/watch?v=YIta2rDE-QU]